ramtinJ95/Mywiki/Module 6 Security.md

 remedies in the amazon managament consol.
 You can also configure aws lambda functuins to take remedition steps automatically in response to GuardDuty's findings.

+one key difference between WAF and Shield is that Shield operates at a lower level in the network stack and can thus protect against DDoS attack.
+While WAF operates at a high level in the stack and thus it can take action based on specific contents od web traffic and requests.